Playing nonlocal games with phases of quantum matter: Conclusion

 Indeed, for the ferromagnetic phase of the quantum Ising model, this idea is approximately realized by the ``$P$-bit parity games'' that we construct in Section \ref{sec:Pbitparity}, and for $P=3$ bits, we do find a quantum probability of winning that is approximately equal to one within a finite region of the ferromagnetic phase.
 However, if such a protocol could be constructed directly from local operators in the manner sketched above, it would require a more general formulation of nonlocal games than has been considered in the past\cite{Brassard2005}, because it must allow for classical communication between multiple qubits within a single correlation length.
+A fundamental problem with allowing for classical communication between neighbouring qubits is that it allows for classical communication between \emph{any} two qubits in the system, through successively passing messages between neighbours, and therefore eliminates any quantum advantage for these games.
+Previous work has circumvented this problem by only allowing a limited ``communication distance'' between qubits\cite{Cluster}, which is reasonable as a matter of principle but not especially physical.
+We expect that introducing a non-zero communication distance for the games discussed in this paper would both improve the effectiveness of the best classical strategies and allow for better quantum strategies away from the fixed points of phases, but leave a detailed consideration of such improvements to future studies.

 This brings us to the closely related question of whether quantum games can be used to \emph{uniquely} characterize the ground states of condensed matter systems.
 To be precise, given a game $\mathcal{G}$ and a quantum protocol $\mathcal{P}$, one can ask whether the condition that $\mathcal{S} = (|\psi\rangle,\mathcal{P})$ is a perfect quantum strategy for $\mathcal{G}$ imposes non-trivial constraints on the state $|\psi\rangle$.
 Our Theorem \ref{thm:thm} proves that when the game $\mathcal{G}$ is the parity game and the protocol $\mathcal{P}$ is the Brassard-Broadbent-Tapp protocol, $\mathcal{S}$ is a perfect quantum strategy for $\mathcal{G}$ if and only if the state $|\psi\rangle$ equals $|\mathrm{GHZ}^+\rangle$ up to a global phase.
 Thus the $\xi=0$ fixed point of the ferromagnetic phase of the quantum Ising model is uniquely determined by the BBT protocol for the parity game.
 We have proved analogous results relating Boyer's modulo $M$ game to the quantum clock model (see Theorem \ref{thm:thm2}), and relating the toric code game to the toric code ground state\cite{companion}.